Sahilraj31/Portfolio_Website/README.md

   Contact Information:

-  If you have any questions or feedback regarding this project, you can reach out to Omkar Abhishek Jha via email at sahilrajs2001@gmail.com or
+  If you have any questions or feedback regarding this project, you can reach out to Sahil Raj via email at sahilrajs2001@gmail.com or
   sahil.raj.aiml.2021@tint.edu.in.

 Thank you for using the stopwatch and timer!